The Star Analyser SA-100, SA-200

 In the above scenarios, we offer the Star Analyser 200.
 Because the SA-200 is low profile, it more often fits inside the confined space of a filter wheel.
 And, because the SA200 spreads out the spectrum twice as much as the SA100, it can be mounted more closely to the CCD sensor.

-Use our calculator page to determine whether the SA-100 or SA-200 is right for you: link.
+As we suggested above, use our calculator page to determine whether the SA-100 or SA-200 is right for you: Calculator link.

-What’s a “Star Spectroscope?”
+What’s this “Star Spectroscope” that we refer to above?
 The Star Spectroscope is an older 200 line/mm grating designed primarily for visual use.
-Many amateurs have used the Star Spectroscope and gotten good results.
+Over the years, amateurs have used the Star Spectroscope and gotten good results.
 However, the 100 line/mm Star Analyser 100 is easier to use and gives better results in most circumstances when used with modern digital camera technology.
 For specific applications where a 200 line/mm grating is necessary, we offer the Star Analyser 200.
 Learn more about the SA-200 here.

 In some cases, adding one or two of our 10 mm spacers ($10) may produce spectra with a bit more resolution.If you mount a grating too close to your camera, you lose resolution.
 If you mount the grating too far away, the whole spectrum will not fit in the camera frame and dim object sensitivity is reduced as well.
 Use our calculator to determine the best mounting distance of your Star Analyser grating: www.rspec-astro.com/calculator.
 Questions?
 Contact our Help Desk for instant answers from experts: link.